aaronlippold/xccdf2inspec/README.md

 ## Command Line
 ```
 #>bundle exec ruby xccdf2inspec exec help

-Usage: xccdf2inspec.rb [options]
+XCCDF2Inspec translates an xccdf file to an inspec profile

-    -x, --xccdf xccdf                the path to the disa stig xccdf file
+	-x --xccdf : Path to the disa stig xccdf file
-    -c, --cci cci                    the path to the cci xml file
+	-c --cci : Path to the cci xml file
-	in the XCCDF file
-    -o, --output output.rb           The name of the inspec file you want
+	-o --output : The name of the inspec file you want
-    -f, --format [ruby|hash]         The format you would like (defualt: ruby)
+	-f --format [ruby | hash] : The format you would like (defualt: ruby)
-    -v, --version                    xccdf2inspec version
-    -h, --help                       Displays Help
+	-s --seperate-files [true | false] : Output the resulting controls as one or mutlple files (defualt: true)

+example: ./xccdf2inspec exec -c cci_list.xml -x xccdf_file.xml -o myprofile -f ruby
 ```
 ## Documentation
 The script is documented in YARD. (http://yardoc.org) If you should ever want documentation.